SystemsApproach/security/infra.rst

    devices).
-Many of the defenses described in this book help protect devices from being compromised in the first place, but because they are not perfect (a human is usually the weakest link), we also need ways to mitigate the impact of a *Distributed DoS (DDoS)* attacks.
+Many of the defenses described in this book help protect devices from being compromised in the first place, but because they are not perfect (a human is usually the weakest link), we also need ways to mitigate the impact of* Distributed DoS (DDoS) *attacks.*

-   The DDoS challenge is addressed by two general countermeasures;
+   *The DDoS challenge is addressed by two general countermeasures;
    there is no silver bullet.
 The first is to absorb potential attacks with even greater resources than the adversary is able to muster.
-For content, this is done using the same mechanism as is used to absorb flash crowds of legitimate traffic: a *Content Distribution Network (CDN)*.
-The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many, widely-distributed servers.
+For content, this is done using the same mechanism as is used to absorb flash crowds of legitimate traffic: a* Content Distribution Network (CDN). *The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many, widely-distributed servers.
 As long as the aggregate capacity of these servers is greater than the aggregate capacity of the botnet, content remains available.
-This notion of *aggregate* capacity generalizes beyond servers responding to GET requests.
-A network is itself a distributed collection of forwarding and transmission resources, engineered to distribute those resources in a way that avoids vulnerable bottlenecks.
+This notion of* aggregate *capacity generalizes beyond servers responding to GET requests.
+A network is itself a distributed collection of forwarding and transmission resources, engineered to distribute those resources in a way that avoids vulnerable bottlenecks.*

-   The second countermeasure is to filter malicious traffic as early (close to the source) as possible.
+   *The second countermeasure is to filter malicious traffic as early (close to the source) as possible.
 If a DoS attack comes from a single source, then it is easy to "block" traffic from from that source at an ingress to a network you control.
 This is why DoS